WPTD: ThinkTV: Collaboration and merger with WCET

 The name ThinkTV was adopted for WPTD and WPTO in 1998.
 The rebrand won a national award from PBS.

 In 2000, ThinkTV and WCET began sharing a senior executive, Scott Elliott, who had previously only worked at WCET.
 While the employee-sharing did not represent a merger, it paved the way for further collaboration between the public broadcasters, who had talked four times in 25 years about merging.
 On October 31, 2008, Greater Dayton Public Television and the Greater Cincinnati Television Educational Foundation (CET), owner of WCET, announced plans to merge their resources into one non-profit organization serving all of Southwest Ohio while maintaining separate identities.
 In May 2009, after two years of discussions, Public Media Connect was formed as a merger of the two groups, with each continuing as local nonprofits and subsidiaries.
 The merger resulted in the July 2010 transfer of WCET's master control operations to ThinkTV's facilities in Dayton.

-The 2000s also saw the initiation of digital telecasting from WPTD on May 1, 2003; WPTO followed suit on June 28, 2004.
-Originally, the station broadcast four additional channels, one in high definition, in addition to a simulcast of its main service.
-ThinkTV ceased analog broadcasting from Dayton and Oxford on May 1, 2009, earlier than the June 12 national transition deadline.
-The WPTD digital signal moved from channel 58, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to channel 16 at that time.
-WPTD then moved to channel 35 on October 18, 2019, as part of the FCC's spectrum reallocation process.